mjweaver01/launchpad/README.md

 # 🚀 Launchpad

-Your personal assistant with weather, news, and task management.
+Your personal assistant with AI search, weather, news, and task management.

 ## Quickstart